 Nam Sod, or Thai Pork Salad, has always been one of my favorite dishes to order whenever I dine at a Thai restaurant.
-But making it myself never occurred to me until I saw a recipe for it on Magnolia Days and just had to try it for myself.
+I’ve made other Thai dishes like Thai Red Curry with Beef and Thai Coconut Chicken but making Nam Sod myself never occurred to me until I saw a recipe for it on Magnolia Days and just had to try it for myself.

 After reading through the recipe, I couldn’t believe I’d never tried making it way before now.
 I have to thank Renee for opening my eyes to how easy it is to make.
 I adapted her recipe slightly by cutting the ginger up into smaller pieces, adding a little shredded carrot, and serving it on a bed of lettuce as my favorite restaurant often does.
 I also made mine a bit spicier as we have a love of hot food in our house.
 But you can easily change the heat just by varying the amount of chile paste used.

 This is such a healthy salad and perfect for weekday lunches.
 The pork provides an excellent source of protein, with little fat and calories, while the ginger adds anti-inflammatory properties as well potassium, an important mineral in maintaining a healthy blood pressure.
 And we don’t want to forget the chile paste as that helps kick everyone’s metabolism into high gear to help burn those extra calories.